Pinned QMA: The power of fixing a few qubits in proofs: Acknowledgements

 \section{Acknowledgements}

+We thank an anonymous referee for valuable comments to the early version of this paper, especially on universal evolution with stoquastic Hamiltonians.
 D.~N.\ has received funding from the People Programme (Marie Curie Actions) EU’s 7th Framework Programme under REA grant agreement No. 609427.
 His research has been further co-funded by the Slovak Academy of Sciences, as well as by the Slovak Research and Development Agency grant QETWORK APVV-14-0878 and VEGA MAXAP 2/0173/17.
 D.~H. and J.~E. have been supported by the ERC (TAQ), the Templeton Foundation, and the DFG (EI 519/14-1, EI 519/15-1, CRC 183).
 M.~S. thanks the Alexander-von-Humboldt Foundation for support.